 The GGP Team should formally solicit statements from each Stakeholder Group and Constituency in the early stages of the GGP.
 Stakeholder Groups and Constituencies should ideally have 35 days at a minimum to complete such a statement from the moment that the statement is formally requested by the GGP Team.
 However, in certain circumstances such as an external deadline that affects the GGP Team to complete its work, this timeframe may be shorter.

-The GGP Team is also encouraged to formally seek the opinion of other ICANN Advisory Committees and Supporting Organizations, as appropriate that may have expertise, experience or an interest in the GGP issue.
+The GGP Team is also encouraged to formally seek the opinion of other ICANN Advisory Committees and Supporting Organizations that may have expertise, experience or an interest in the GGP issue, as appropriate.
 Solicitation of opinions should be done in the early stages of the GGP.

 The GGP Team is encouraged to establish communication in the early stages of the GGP with other departments, outside the policy department, within ICANN that may have an interest, expertise, or information regarding the implementability of the issue.
 The Staff Manager is responsible for serving as the intermediary between the GGP Team and the various ICANN departments.
 The GGP Team Chair may escalate to the Vice President of Policy if the GGP Team is of the opinion that such communications have been hindered through the involvement of ICANN policy staff.
 ICANN Staff may perform additional distinct roles for a GGP Team as requested and appropriate (see GNSO Working Group Guidelines for further details).

 This section illustrates the types of outcomes that are permissible from a GGP.
-GGP Teams may make recommendations to the GNSO Council regarding:
+GGP Teams may make recommendations to the GNSO Council regarding, but not limited to:

 Advice to the ICANN Board